calacademy-research/bioawk.CAS/DOC/README.md

            flags: 1 N matches ACTG; 2 Y matches CT, R matches AG; 3 both.

-           Returns string starting with edit distance, -1 for no match, 0 for perfect and other values.
+           Returns string starting with edit distance, -1 for no match 0 for exact match, and other values.

 Example below looks for a PacBio amplification adapter in CCS reads.
 Search mode is 22: 2 for InFix (HW) search plus 20 to add the extended CIGAR match to the output.